 Also of interest is that Salemburg has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Salemburg telecommute to their jobs.
-Overall, about 10.87% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 10.87% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Salemburg is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Salemburg is nearly on par with the US average for all cities of 21.84%: 19.53% of adults 25 and older in Salemburg have a bachelor's degree or advanced degree.
+The education level of Salemburg citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.53% of adults 25 and older in Salemburg have a college degree.

 The per capita income in Salemburg in 2022 was $29,542, which is middle income relative to North Carolina, and lower middle income relative to the rest of the US.
 This equates to an annual income of $118,168 for a family of four.
 However, Salemburg contains both very wealthy and poor people as well.